Previous Page Cover Page Food Products List Fish List Next Page

 Casein, fibrin, blood.
 Usually synthesized.
 Used for food enrichment of

 wheat-based foods, breads and cereals.
-(Possibly UNCLEAN depending upon the source)

 Magnesium